xrexonx/yo-ng-boilerplate/README.md

 # yo-ng-boilerplate

-A boilerplate like no other, Refactored using gulp instead of grunt, ui-router instead of ngRoutes, material-design-lite instead of bootstrap.
+Refactored using gulp instead of grunt, ui-router instead of ngRoutes, material-design-lite instead of bootstrap.

 ## Installations